BIOGRAPHY

 PRATIK GANDHI

-Pratik has recently been selected as a finalist for music director positions with the Cathedral Bluffs Symphony Orchestra, the Oakville Symphony, the Northdale Concert Band, and the Wellington Wind Symphony.
-He also served as assistant conductor of Symphony on the Bay (now the Burlington Symphony Orchestra) for five years, and as associate conductor with the Toronto Youth Wind Orchestra for three years.
+Pratik was previously selected as a finalist for music director positions with the Cathedral Bluffs Symphony Orchestra, the Oakville Symphony, the Northdale Concert Band, and the Wellington Wind Symphony.
+He served as assistant conductor of Symphony on the Bay (now the Burlington Symphony Orchestra) for five years, and as associate conductor with the Toronto Youth Wind Orchestra for three years.
+He also served on faculty as conductor of the string orchestra, symphony orchestra, and faculty string orchestra at the International Music Camp in 2012.

 Pratik’s conducting experience covers a wide variety of genres and repertoire.
 He has led orchestras in performances of symphonies, concertos, and overtures; he has served as music director for stage works including operas, musicals, and cabarets; and he has conducted chamber ensembles, wind bands, choirs, and many different collaborative projects.
 Collaborative music-making is one of Pratik’s passions, and he particularly enjoys directing works for multiple performing forces.
+He was also awarded the Ontario Band Association’s Conducting Excellence Award for three consecutive years, from 2017 through 2019.

 Pratik was the founding music director of Soup Can Theatre, and his work during his ten-year tenure with the company received rave reviews.
 In 2014, he composed a piece and commissioned three others for Soup Can's innovative co-production Circle Jerk; the music was called "gorgeous and wildly entertaining" and "phenomenal".
 Their 2013 production of Barber's A Hand of Bridge, for which Pratik served as both stage director and musical director, made "a powerful impression", and delivered "an abundance of emotion and meaning"; it was also nominated for Best Indie Production of 2013.
 Later that year, he directed the music for their hit Fringe show Love is a Poverty You Can Sell 2: Kisses for a Pfennig, in which the orchestra was said to have made the show "immediate and vibrant and lovely", and whose cast was named one of the festival's outstanding ensembles.
 His musical direction of their summer 2011 staging of Peter Weiss’ Marat/Sade was hailed as "top-notch", and “the strongest part of the production...just the right dramatic edge”.
 Most recently, Pratik arranged and directed the music for Soup Can’s widely acclaimed adaptation of Dickens’ A Christmas Carol, set in Toronto’s historic Campbell House; according to one review, the music successfully served as “a barometer of the health of the scenes” of the show.

 Pratik received a B.Mus. in music education and an M.Mus. in conducting from the University of Western Ontario, where he studied conducting with Dr. Colleen Richardson, Jerome Summers and James McKay, and percussion with Dr. Jill Ball.
 He received numerous entrance and in-course scholarships and awards, including the Western Scholarship of Excellence, the London Music Scholarship Foundation Endowment Award, and the Silver Medal for Excellence in Leadership.
 During his graduate work at Western, he also founded and directed a string orchestra called Gli Archi, which presented two full-length concerts and recorded several new works for local composers including Anthony Aceti and Jeff Smallman.
+Pratik is currently pursuing doctoral studies at York University, where his research, supported by an Ontario Graduate Scholarship, investigates issues of equity and representation among wind band composers in Canada.